How Long Alcohol Stays in Your System

 Alcohol stays in your liver for about one to six hours.
 The liver works to break down alcohol into less harmful substances.
 Various factors like the amount of alcohol consumed, body mass, and metabolism can affect how long alcohol lingers in your liver.
 It’s essential to drink responsibly for a healthy liver.

 On day 3 of detox, withdrawal symptoms often peak, causing increased discomfort.
 You might experience intense cravings, fatigue, headaches, or mood swings.
 Your body is working hard to rid itself of toxins, which can make you feel unwell.
 It’s crucial to stay hydrated, eat nutritious foods, and get plenty of rest.
 Support from healthcare professionals and loved ones can help manage symptoms and keep you motivated.
-Remember, this challenging phase is a sign of progress towards recovery.
+Remember, this challenging phase is a sign of progress toward recovery.

 Can certain activities or consumables speed up the process of alcohol elimination from the body?